rys/qmk_firmware/keyboards/gray_studio/space65/keymaps/iso/readme.md

-# The default keymap for Space65
+# ISO keymap for Space65

-Make this firmware with `make gray_studio/space65:default`.
+Make this firmware with `make gray_studio/space65:iso`.

 ## Static and Dynamic lighting